Steftones/midi-visualiser/README.md

 ## Midi notes
 Currently midi notes C4 - A4 are mapped to this app.
 Play them to control the graphics that appear on screen.

+Press the 'd' key to display a demo.

 ## Installation instructions
 <ul>
 <li> Clone this repo to your computer <b>OR</b> go to 'Code' > 'Download Zip' and unzip the folder.